CollectionBuilder/cb-docs/docs/software/texteditor.md

 VS Code has a tremendous number of [extensions](https://marketplace.visualstudio.com/VSCode) that can be added to enhance its functionality.
 For working on CollectionBuilder projects we recommend two extensions:

-- [Code Spell Checker](https://marketplace.visualstudio.com/items?itemName=streetsidesoftware.code-spell-checker){:target="_blank" rel="noopener"}, which will check your spelling which is handy for content writing!
+- [Code Spell Checker](https://marketplace.visualstudio.com/items?itemName=streetsidesoftware.code-spell-checker), which will check your spelling which is handy for content writing!
-- [Rainbow CSV](https://marketplace.visualstudio.com/items?itemName=mechatroner.rainbow-csv){:target="_blank" rel="noopener"}, highlights CSVs to make them easier to read directly in the editor.
+- [Rainbow CSV](https://marketplace.visualstudio.com/items?itemName=mechatroner.rainbow-csv), highlights CSVs to make them easier to read directly in the editor.